MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ## Project overview

-This is a web game engineered using HTML, CSS and JavScropt for a player to challenge the computer.
+This is a web game engineered using HTML, CSS and JavScript for a player to challenge the computer.
 The primary focus is to be able to easily and conveniently play a classic game of rock, paper, scissors.
 The target users for the game are people interested in playing online and real-world games.
 A prime focus of the user experience (UX) is to be able to immediately play the game but also to find information out about the game and refresh to play again.
 The site is designed to be simple, yet engaging for UX in order that visitors can access relevant information and experience.
 The content is minimalistic but balanced, focused and contextualised in a stylised world that the user would be able to understand and identify with.
 Rock, paper, scissors is a intransitive hand game typically played between two people where each player forms a corresponding shape with their hand, attempting to beat the other random outcome.
 The game itself has been in existence for thousands of year but now you can play it online via this platform!

 ![Mockup](documentation/responsive.png)